KaveriBridge/science/10th/light-reflection-and-refraction/spherical-mirrors.md

 * Usually represented by the letter P.

 ## Centre of Curvature
 * The reflecting surface of a spherical mirror forms a part of a sphere.
-* This sphere has a centre.
-* This point is called the centre of curvature of the spherical mirror.
+* The centre of this sphere is a point called the centre of curvature of the spherical mirror.
 * Represented by the letter C.
+### Where does it lie?
 * It is not a part of the mirror.
 It lies outside its reflecting surface.
-* Concave Mirror: The centre of curvature of a concave mirror lies in front of the concave mirror.
+* Concave Mirror: Lies in front of the concave mirror.
-* Convex Mirror:  The centre of curvature of a convex mirror lies behind of the convex mirror.
+* Convex Mirror:  Lies behind of the convex mirror.